 A nursing home is a residence which houses elderly and disabled persons and provides care by experienced employees.
 A nursing home is an option for people who cannot properly or safely care for themselves alone.

-There are over 16,000 nursing homes in America.
+There are approximately 16,000 nursing homes in America.

 Over 1.6 million Americans reside in nursing homes across the country.

 Some small nursing homes have as few as 30 residents, while others may have hundreds of occupants.